Firmament-Autopilot/FMT-DOCS/docs/module/param.md

 #define PARAM_GET_DOUBLE(_group, _name)
 ```

-Obtaining parameter values in this way is not particularly efficient, because it uses the query method to find the corresponding parameters.
-When there are many parameters, the overhead caused by the query will be very large.
-A more efficient way to read parameters is as follows:
+Retrieving parameter values using the before mentioned method is not particularly efficient since it involves querying to find the corresponding parameters.
+When dealing with a large number of parameters, this querying overhead can become significant.
+A more efficient approach to read parameters is as follows:

 ```c
 static float my_val;